tohojo/flent/README.rst

 Flent: The FLExible Network Tester
 ==================================

-Python wrapper to run multiple simultaneous netperf/iperf/ping instances and aggregate the results.
+Flent is a Python wrapper to run multiple simultaneous netperf/iperf/ping instances and aggregate the results.
+It was previously known as 'netperf-wrapper'.
 The main documentation is in the man page, `available as HTML here <https://tohojo.github.io/flent.1.html>`__.

 Tests are specified as config files (which are really Python), and